Bishop Kemper School for Ministry

 • Benefit from courses designed to prepare you for mission and ministry.

-• Balance your work, family and personal life with classes that meet face-to-face in Topeka one weekend a month (online until further notice).
+• Balance your work, family and personal life with classes that meet face-to-face in Topeka and on Zoom one weekend a month.

 • Be enriched and strengthened by a faithful community of students, faculty and staff, dedicated to sharing the Good News of Jesus Christ with the world.